Summary

 30 Minute(s)

-Show slide 13 and begin round 1.
+Move to slide 13 and give all flight captains a third marker color and begin round 1.
 Direct all flight captains to stay at their posters, ready to present.
 Direct all first officers and flight engineers to visit the other posters and take notes and ask questions.
 Remind them that they are preparing to be the next expert.

 When the timer expires, direct students to “freeze,” and show slide 14.
 Direct all flight engineers to move to the nearest poster.
 If there are multiple flight engineers at a poster, direct them to move to a different poster without a flight engineer such that all flight engineers are at a poster that they have visited, ready to be the new expert for that poster.

-Show slide 15 and begin Round 2 by starting the 5-minute timer.
+Show slide 15 and begin Round 2 by starting the 5-minute timer on the slide.

 When the timer expires, use slides 16–17 to repeat the activity once more, now with first officers as the new experts.

-When the timer expires the final time, direct students to find their original flight crews (original group).
+When the timer expires the final time, direct students to find their original flight crews (original groups).

 Once you discuss the questions above as a whole class, consider the misunderstandings that you heard and take time to correct students.
 Ask the class if there are any questions.
 Use this time to make sure students understand how to write a linear equation from a table of data.